Updated – Jan/2021

 Flat nipples do not stick outward.
-They are not distinct from areola and the surrounding skin on your breast.
-Even when they are exposed to cold temperature or stimulation, flat nipples neither stick outward not turn inward.
+They are not distinct from the areola and the surrounding skin on your breast.
+Even when they are exposed to cold temperature or stimulation, flat nipples neither stick outward nor turn inward.

 Nipples that appear flat most of the time but stick outward when exposed to cold or stimulation are NOT true flat nipples.
 Some women have nipples that remain flat most of the time, but they often start to stick out during pregnancy.

 You may also notice flat nipples when breasts are engorged.
-Overfilling of with breast milk can make your breast swollen and hard, making it hard for baby to latch on.
+Overfilling with breast milk can make your breast swollen and hard, making it hard for the baby to latch on.

 How do I know I have a Flat Nipples?